cmu15122/c0-lsp-vscode/CONTRIBUTING.md

 Thanks for contributing!
 Here are some tips on getting started with development

 ## General information

-* Check our [issues page](https://github.com/CalLavicka/c0-vscode-extension/issues) page, or if you want to work on something else feel free to create a new issue for it (to keep track of who is working on what)
+* Check our [issues page](https://github.com/cmu15122/c0-lsp-vscode/issues) page, or if you want to work on something else feel free to create a new issue for it (to keep track of who is working on what)
 * Please work in a new branch until your feature is ready

 ## Development

 * First, clone the repository.
 Make sure you have `npm` installed.
-* `npm install` on the root directory to install dependecies
+* `npm install` on the root directory to install dependencies
 * `npm run compile` to generate the parser.
 (You only need to re-run this if you modify the Nearley files in `server/syntax`.
 Changes to `.ts` files should automatically recompile)
 * `code -n .` to open it up in VSCode!
 (If you don't have the command on your path just open the workspace)
 * Hit `F5` to start debugging the extension in a new window.
 Be sure that the debug configuration is set to "Launch Client".
 After that's launched you can switch the debug config to "Attach to Server" and start debugging that.

 ### Notes on parsing

 The parser is one of the more complex portions of this project.
 Here are some notes on how it works:

-The parsing pipeline goes line this: lex.ts produces tokens -> various \*.ne files parse them and send them to nearley-helper.ts for postprocessing, this produces the types from parse/parsedsyntax.ts.
+The parsing pipeline goes line this: lex.ts produces tokens -> various \*.ne files parse them and send them to nearley-helper.ts for post-processing, this produces the types from parse/parsedsyntax.ts.

 That whole thing is called by parse.ts.
-However we can't do it all at once - we have to stop every time we see a typedef to update the lexer with new typenames (so it can distinguish between a* b as a multiplication or a variable decl).
+However we can't do it all at once - we have to stop every time we see a typedef to update the lexer with new type names (so it can distinguish between a* b as a multiplication or a variable decl).
 So parse.ts splits on each semicolon.

 Finally, after the parsing is done, restrictsyntax.ts converts them into ast.ts types, which essentially "cleans it up" a bit, and does a little bit of validation (e.g. \length only appears in contracts).

 ## Structure